 Check the fabric to make sure it’s properly dried before putting it back.
 The last thing you want is a smelling cloth.
-In fact, such a fabric can cause a damage that is difficult to repair.
+In fact, such a fabric can cause damage that is difficult to repair.

-Finally, you should test the stroller to ensure it’s in a good working condition.
+Finally, you should test the stroller to ensure it’s in good working condition.
 Once you confirm this, you can put your child back in and then let the fun continue.

 To wrap it up,

 Hopefully, now you know how to clean a stroller the right way.
 We advise doing this a couple of times every year even if you don’t use it occasionally.